HandsOnDataViz/book/docs/HandsOnDataViz.md

 While it is convenient to pull data directly from the source databases, remember that those resources are out of your control (unless you administer them, of course).
-Data changes often come unnanounced.
+Data changes often come unannounced.
 For example, if the dataset owner decides to rename the population density field from `POP10_SQMI` to `Pop10_sqmi`, your map will stop showing values correctly.
 Datasets may get moved to a different domain name or